 - Hit Backspace or Delete

-That is, of course only one way to delete in page.
-There are a few other methods you can try, to see which feels right to you and your editing style.
+That is, of course, only one way to delete a page in Word.
+As I mentioned earlier, there are a few other methods you can try to see which feels right to you and your editing style.

 - Open the Navigation tab, and choose the Pages tab